selimfirat/bilstats/README.md

 # BilStats
 BilStats is a web based tool for analyzing past courses and instructors on Bilkent University.
-This tool is intended to be used on course registration.
+This tool is intended to be used for course registrations.

-* Bilstats is inspired by StarStat and created when StarStat was not working.
+* BilStats is inspired by StarStat and created when StarStat was not working.

-# Start for development
+## Start for development
 * `yarn start`

-# Build
+## Build
 * `yarn build`

 ## Scrape & Process Data